KentChoices privacy notice

 Who we are

-KentChoices is a service run by Kent County Council to support year 11 students to progress into post 16 education.
-We use UCAS Progress to deliver this service, which is owned and administered by UCAS.
-UCAS Progress is a post 16 education search and apply system, enabling students to find and apply for appropriate education.
+KentChoices is a service run by Kent County Council’s commissioned provider The Education People to support young people to progress into and through post 16 education.
+We use First Media to deliver the software that supports this service, which is a post 16 education search and apply system, enabling students to find and apply for appropriate education.